-Watch This Video On Web Development Training
+Watch This Video On Web Development Training:

-Who is a Full Stack Developer?
+is a Full Stack Developer?

 A Full Stack Developer is an engineer who is proficient in working with both server-side and client-side programming software.
-Everything from frontend development languages, backend development methodologies, server handling, Application Programming Interface (API) designing to working with version control systems are what makes a Full Stack Developer who he is.
+Everything from frontend development languages, backend development methodologies, server handling, and Application Programming Interface (API) designing to working with version control systems are what makes a Full Stack Developer who he is.

-This is the primary reason how the name ‘Full Stack’ came into the picture in the world of web development.
+This is the primary reason why the name ‘Full Stack’ came into the picture in the world of web development.
 If you are wondering about the level of proficiency a Full Stack Developer must-have in all of these technologies, let me tell you that the developer is asked to translate user requirements and create architectures based on that and help in the implementation of the projects.
 Genuine interest is more of a requirement here than an in-depth understanding of all the tools.

-Why would you need a Full Stack Developer?
+would you need a Full Stack Developer?

 Full Stack Developer has a lot of importance in a company.
 Here are some of the

-- Full Stack Developers can fit into multiple roles in the application development
+Stack Developers can fit into multiple roles in the application development

-also extend help in testing and actively developing contingency protocols for the application.
+also extend help in testing and actively developing contingency protocols for

-Full Stack Development Technologies
+Stack Development Technologies

 web application is the one that the user can see when using the application.
 It

 There are multiple programming languages and frameworks that are used to build the frontend section of a website or a web application.
 Some of them are as shown below: